 If you drink more than the recommended daily limits of alcohol your health can suffer.
 You could end up with liver problems, reduced fertility, high blood pressure and increase the risk of heart attack and certain cancers.

-What is the recommended daily limit for alcohol?
+What limits do the government recommend for alcohol?

 Medication and alcohol